-- 11. A variance to reduce the required the 70% area of clear glass fenestration with views into the habitable space along the ground floor of 71st Street (Class A). - 13.
-A variance to reduce the required the 70% area of clear glass fenestration with views into the habitable space along the ground floor of Carlyle Avenue (Class C).
+11. A variance to reduce the required the 70% area of clear glass fenestration with

-- 16. A variance to not provide a shade structure over the required pedestrian path along Indian Creek Drive (Class A). - B. The applicant has submitted plans and documents with the application that staff has concluded satisfy Article 1, Section 2 of the Related Special Acts, with the exception of variances #11, #13 and #16.
+- 13. A variance to reduce the required the 70% area of clear glass fenestration with views into the habitable space along the ground floor of Carlyle Avenue (Class C). - 16.
+A variance to not provide a shade structure over the required pedestrian path along Indian Creek Drive (Class A). - B. The applicant has submitted plans and documents with the application that staff has concluded satisfy Article 1, Section 2 of the Related Special Acts,

-Additionally, staff has concluded that the plans and documents with the application comply with the following hardship criteria, with the exception of variance #13 and #16, as they relate to the requirements of Section 118-353(d), Miami Beach City Code:
+Additionally, staff has concluded that the plans and documents with the application comply with the following hardship criteria, as they relate to the requirements of Section 118-353(d), Miami Beach City Code: